Description

 Your Itinerary

-Early morning, we will pick you up from your hotel in Hurghada by a private A.C.
-Car to be transferred to Luxor for an overnight trip to Luxor from Marsa Alam .
-Upon arrival you will meet your private tour guide who will join you to visit: Madinat Habu temple : In ancient times Madinat Habu was known as Djanet and according to ancient belief was the place was Amun first appeared.
-Both Hatshepsut and Tuthmosis III built a temple dedicated to Amun here and Later Rameses III constructed his larger memorial temple on the site.
-First Pylon – the temple of Rameses III During his time Djanet became the administrative center of Western Thebes.
-The whole temple complex was surrounded by a massive fortified enclosure wall, with an unusual gateway at the eastern entrance, known as the pavilion gate.
-This structure, a copy of Syrian migdol fortresses is something you would not expect to see in Egypt.
-Rameses III, a military man probably saw the virtue in such a structure.
-It is likely Rameses resided here from time to time because a royal palace was attached at the south of the open forecourt of this temple, while priests’ dwellings and administrative buildings lay on either side of the temple.
-Originally a canal with a harbor outside the entrance connected the temple to the Nile.
-But this was obliterated by the desert long ago.
-Madinat Habu temple from the air Ramsseum: Ramesseum, funerary temple of Ramses II (1279–13 BC), erected on the west bank of the Nile River at Thebes in Upper Egypt.
-The temple, famous for its 57-foot (17-meter) seated statue of Ramses II (of which only fragments are left), was dedicated to the god Amon and the deceased king.
-The walls of the Ramesseum, which is only about half preserved, are decorated with reliefs, including scenes depicting the Battle of Kadesh, the Syrian wars, and the Festival of Min Deir El Madina The main cemetery of the royal workmen at Deir el-Medina is situated to the west of the village, on the slope of the Theban hills.
-Most of the tombs were built during the 19th dynasty.
-Some of them are impressive in their decoration and size.
-By the time of the 20th dynasty, the tombs had been turned into family tombs in which the descendants of the original owners were buried.
-Little alterations were made apart from the addition of another subterranean burial chamber.
-The lower courses of the eastern hill of Qurnet Murai were the site of burials of babies and children.
-More than a hundred children were buried in common domestic pottery jars or amphorae, in baskets, even fish baskets, in chests, boxes or in proper coffins there.
-The poorest burials were those of still-born babies.
-They contained no jewelry or amulets, only small vessels filled with food for the afterlife.
-The adults' graves were situated higher up.
-Many of these graves date from the 18th dynasty Lunch During the tour.
-The valley of The Queens The Valley of the Queens, also known as Biban el-Harim, Biban el-Sultanate, and Wadi el-Melikat, is a place in Egypt where wives of Pharaohs were buried in ancient times.
-In ancient times, it was known as Ta-Set-Neferu, meaning - 'the place of the Children of the Pharaoh', because along with the Queens of the 18th, 19th and 20th dynasties (1550-1070 BCE) many princes and princesses were also buried with various members of the nobility.
-The tombs of these individuals were maintained by mortuary priests who performed daily rituals and provided offerings and prayers for the deceased nobility.
-The valley is located near the better known Valley of the Kings on the west bank of the Nile across from Thebes (modern Luxor ) .
-This barren area in the western hills was chosen due to its relative isolation and proximity to the capital.
-The kings of the 18th dynasty, instead of the traditional building of pyramids as burial chambers (perhaps because of their vulnerability to tomb robbers), now chose to be buried in rock-cut tombs.
-This necropolis is said to hold more than seventy tombs, many of which are stylish and lavishly decorated.
-An example of this is the resting place carved out of the rock for Queen Nefertari (1290-1224 BCE) of the 19th Dynasty.
-The polychrome reliefs in her tomb are still intact.
-The ancient Egyptians gave it the name Set Neferu, meaning "seat of beauty".
-From 1903-1906 an Italian expedition discovered about eighty tombs, some of which belonged to children of royalty.
-Many were severely damaged having been burned and or reduced to being used as stables for donkeys and camels.
-One of the most well-known tombs is that of Nefertari, the best-loved of Ramesses II's numerous wives.
-In her honor, he built a beautiful temple at Abu Simbel.
-On the Evening you can Enjoy An Optional Tour Sound and Light Show at Karnak karnak Egypt 360 : The show starts with a historical introduction covering the birth of the great city of Thebes and the erection of the Karnak karnak Egypt 360 Temple.
+Early in the morning, you'll be collected from your hotel in Hurghada by a private A.C. car and driven to Luxor for an overnight trip to Luxor from Marsa Alam .
+On arrival, your private tour guide will meet you and take you to: Madinat Habu temple: In ancient times Madinat Habu went by the name Djanet and, according to belief, was the site where Amun first appeared.
+Both Hatshepsut and Tuthmosis III raised a temple here dedicated to Amun, and Rameses III later built his larger memorial temple on the same ground.
+First Pylon – the temple of Rameses III.
+In his day, Djanet grew into the administrative hub of Western Thebes.
+The whole complex was enclosed by a massive fortified wall, with an unusual gateway at the eastern entrance known as the pavilion gate.
+This structure, modeled on Syrian migdol fortresses, is not what you'd expect to find in Egypt.
+Rameses III, a military man, likely appreciated the value of such a design.
+He probably resided here on occasion, since a royal palace adjoined the south side of the temple's open forecourt, while priests' dwellings and administrative buildings stood on either side.
+Originally, a canal with a harbor outside the entrance linked the temple to the Nile, though the desert erased this long ago.
+Madinat Habu temple from above Ramesseum: The Ramesseum, funerary temple of Ramses II (1279–13 BC), stands on the west bank of the Nile at Thebes in Upper Egypt.
+Renowned for its 57-foot (17-meter) seated statue of Ramses II (of which only fragments survive), it was dedicated to the god Amon and the deceased king.
+The Ramesseum's walls, only about half preserved, carry reliefs depicting the Battle of Kadesh, the Syrian wars, and the Festival of Min.
+Deir El Madina The main cemetery of the royal workmen at Deir el-Medina lies west of the village, on the slope of the Theban hills.
+Most tombs date to the 19th dynasty, and some stand out for their size and decoration.
+By the 20th dynasty, they had become family tombs housing descendants of the original owners, with little change beyond an added underground burial chamber.
+The lower slopes of the eastern hill of Qurnet Murai held the burials of babies and children — over a hundred were laid to rest in ordinary domestic pottery jars, amphorae, baskets, fish baskets, chests, boxes, or proper coffins.
+The poorest burials, those of stillborn infants, held no jewelry or amulets, only small vessels of food for the afterlife.
+Adult graves sat higher up the slope, many dating to the 18th dynasty.
+Lunch is served during the tour.
+The valley of The Queens The Valley of the Queens, also called Biban el-Harim, Biban el-Sultanate, and Wadi el-Melikat, is where Pharaohs' wives were buried in ancient Egypt.
+Known then as Ta-Set-Neferu — 'the place of the Children of the Pharaoh' — it holds not just the Queens of the 18th, 19th, and 20th dynasties (1550-1070 BCE) but also numerous princes, princesses, and other nobility.
+Mortuary priests maintained these tombs, carrying out daily rituals and offering prayers for the deceased nobles.
+The valley sits near the better-known Valley of the Kings on the west bank of the Nile opposite Thebes (modern Luxor ).
+This barren stretch of western hills was chosen for its relative isolation and closeness to the capital.
+Rather than the traditional pyramid burial chambers (perhaps due to their vulnerability to robbers), 18th dynasty kings opted for rock-cut tombs instead.
+This necropolis is said to hold more than seventy tombs, many elegant and richly decorated — one example being the rock-carved resting place of Queen Nefertari (1290-1224 BCE) of the 19th Dynasty, whose polychrome reliefs remain intact.
+The ancient Egyptians called it Set Neferu, meaning "seat of beauty".
+Between 1903 and 1906, an Italian expedition uncovered around eighty tombs, some belonging to royal children; many had been badly damaged, burned, or repurposed as stables for donkeys and camels.
+Among the best-known tombs is that of Nefertari, the best-loved of Ramesses II's many wives, in whose honor he built a stunning temple at Abu Simbel.
+In the evening, you can opt into a Sound and Light Show at Karnak : the show opens with a historical introduction covering the founding of the great city of Thebes and the building of the Karnak Temple.

-The show narrates the glorious achievements of some great Pharaohs as you listen to a magnificent and poetic description of the artistic treasures and great legacy which the Karnak karnak Egypt 360 temple encloses.
-Overnight at 5 Hotel.
+It recounts the glorious achievements of several great Pharaohs while you take in a striking, poetic description of the artistic treasures and grand legacy held within the Karnak temple.
+Overnight at a 5-star hotel.

-Breakfast at your hotel then you will be accompanied by your private tour guide and a private air-conditioned vehicle to visit: Luxor Museum This wonderful museum has a well-chosen and brilliantly displayed and explained collection of antiquities dating from the end of the Old Kingdom right through to the Mamluk period, mostly gathered from the Theban temples and necropolis.
-The ticket price puts off many, but don't let that stop you: this is one of the most rewarding sights in Luxor and one of the best museums in Egypt.
-Drive to Dendera temple Dendera temple The Temple of Hathor was largely constructed during the Late Ptolemaic period, specifically during the reign of Ptolemy XII and Cleopatra VII.
-Later additions were made during the Roman period.
-Although built by a dynasty of rulers who were not native Egyptians themselves, the design of this temple has been found to be in accordance to that of other classical Egyptian temples, with the exception of the front of the hypostyle hall, which, according to an inscription above the entrance, was constructed by Emperor Tiberius.
-Apart from these, there are also scenes in the temple complex portraying the Ptolemaic rulers.
-For example, carved onto the external face of one of the temple walls is a huge relief of Cleopatra VII and her son by Julius Caesar and co-ruler, Ptolemy XV (better known as Caesarion).
-The two Ptolemaic rulers are shown dressed in Egyptian garb, and offering sacrifices.
-Hathor was also regarded as a goddess of healing, and this is evident in the presence of a sanatorium in the temple complex.
-Here, pilgrims would come to be cured by the goddess.
-Sacred water (which was made holy by having it poured onto statues inscribed with sacred texts) was used for bathing, unguents were dispensed by the priests of Hathor, and sleeping quarters were provided for those hoping that the goddess would appear in their dreams, and so aid them.
+After breakfast at your hotel, your private tour guide and air-conditioned vehicle will take you to visit: Luxor Museum This wonderful museum houses a carefully chosen, brilliantly displayed and explained collection of antiquities spanning from the end of the Old Kingdom through to the Mamluk period, gathered largely from the Theban temples and necropolis.
+Its ticket price puts some visitors off, but don't let that deter you: it's one of the most rewarding sights in Luxor and among the finest museums in Egypt.
+From there, drive to Dendera temple Dendera temple .
+The Temple of Hathor was largely built in the Late Ptolemaic period, particularly under Ptolemy XII and Cleopatra VII, with later additions from Roman times.
+Though raised by a dynasty of rulers who weren't native Egyptians, the temple's design follows the pattern of other classical Egyptian temples, with one exception: the front of the hypostyle hall, which, per an inscription above the entrance, was built by Emperor Tiberius.
+The complex also holds scenes portraying the Ptolemaic rulers — carved into the outer face of one temple wall, for instance, is a huge relief of Cleopatra VII and her son by Julius Caesar and co-ruler Ptolemy XV (better known as Caesarion), both dressed in Egyptian garb and offering sacrifices.
+Hathor was also worshipped as a goddess of healing, reflected in the sanatorium found within the temple complex, where pilgrims once came seeking a cure.
+Sacred water (made holy by pouring it over statues inscribed with sacred texts) was used for bathing, priests of Hathor dispensed unguents, and sleeping quarters were offered to those hoping the goddess would visit their dreams and offer help.

-Lunch will be served in Qena then we drive you back to your hotel in Hurghada .
+Lunch is served in Qena, then we drive you back to your hotel in Hurghada .

 Reviews